Reporting of Tuberculosis

 - Rules and Regulations: Department of Human Services, Public Health Tuberculosis Control, Chapter 290-5-16

-In Georgia, all TB cases must be reported immediately to the local county health department.
+In Georgia, all tuberculosis must be reported immediately to the local county health department.
 Physicians, hospitals, laboratories and other health care providers are required to report any of the following:

-- Any child less than 5 years old diagnosed with latent TB infection
+- Any child less than 5 years discovered with Latent TB Infection

 - Any confirmed case of TB